You are here

 Beaverton's Thao Do-Gwilliam Named 2019 Oregon Assistant Principal of the Year

-Thao Do-Gwilliam, Stoller Middle School Assistant Principal in Beaverton School District, has been named the 2019 Oregon Assistant Principal of the Year by the Oregon Association of Secondary School Administrators (OASSA) and the Confederation of Oregon School Administrators (COSA).
+Thao Do-Gwilliam, Stoller Middle School Assistant Principal in Beaverton School District, has been named the 2019 Oregon Assistant Principal of the Year by the Oregon Association of Secondary School Administrators (OASSA) and the Coalition of Oregon School Administrators (COSA).
 This award automatically places Do-Gwilliam in the running for the National Assistant Principal of the Year Award from the National Association of Secondary School Principals (NASSP).

 "Thao Do-Gwilliam has shown an incredible ability to build trust with her staff and has devoted herself to increasing access and improving outcomes for all students.
 We are inspired by her commitment to equity and instructional leadership,” said Peyton Chapman, Lincoln High School Principal and OASSA President.
 “We are proud to honor her as the 2019 Oregon Assistant Principal of the Year.”

 Since 2014, Do-Gwilliam has served as an Assistant Principal in Beaverton School District, first at Highland Park Middle School, and currently at Stoller Middle School.
 In that time, Do-Gwilliam has demonstrated a unique commitment to constantly finding ways to improve the lives of the staff and students she works with.
 She has frequently immersed herself in learning new techniques and strategies to bring to her schools, including an in-depth 3-year writing sequence she engaged with during her time at Highland Park, familiarizing herself with curriculum for each grade level, and engaging with staff during their professional development.
 As a result, Do-Gwilliam was instrumental in creating a program at Highland Park to ensure all students have the tools to become critical readers and writers.